symfony/symfony-docs/form/form_customization.rst

 The templates can also be located in different bundles, use the Twig namespaced path to reference these templates, e.g. ``@AcmeFormExtra/form/fields.html.twig``.

-Disabling usage of globally defined themes ..........................................
+Disabling Usage of Globally Defined Themes ..........................................

-Sometimes you may want to disable the use of the globally defined form themes in order to have more control over rendering of a form.
+Sometimes you may want to disable the use of the globally defined form themes in order to have more control over the rendering of a form.
 You might want this, for example, when creating an admin interface for a bundle which can be installed on a wide range of Symfony apps (and so you can't control what themes are defined globally).

-You can do this by including the ``only`` keyword after the list form themes:
+You can do this by including the ``only`` keyword after the list of form themes:

 .. code-block:: html+twig